Alfresco/docs-alfresco/process-automation/latest/model/connectors/aws.md

 ### Installation

-The connector is a Spring Boot ` that is included as a separate service of your AAE deployment.
+The connector is a Spring Boot application that is included as a separate service of your AAE deployment.

 ### Configuration

-The transcribe connector requires certain properties to be defined in the ``.properties` file of the Spring Boot `.
+The transcribe connector requires certain properties to be defined in the `.properties` file of the Spring Boot application `.
 By default, these properties are set to your environment variables.
 The following are a set of properties that define the standard use of the connector:

 ```bash